Please note that this page has been revised since the 2022-2023 academic year.

 Regardless of the option a student chooses, they will still need to follow these steps:

-- Failure to complete any of these steps may result in removal from the Honors College.
+- Failure to complete an experiential learning activity may result in removal from the Honors College.

 - Note for fall semester graduates: If you begin your final semester with one last experiential learning activity to complete, then you must complete it during your final semester.
-A reflection survey will be sent in mid November and due by the last day of fall classes.
+The annual report form will be in mid-October and is due by the last day of fall classes.

-- Note on summer projects: Students who engaged in an activity over the summer who wish to have it count for the 2020-2021 school year should contact Dr. Desiderio.
+- Note on summer projects: Students who engaged in an activity over the summer who wish to have it count for the 2023-2024 school year should complete the annual report.
+Students who plan to engage in a project during summer 2024, may count that for the 2024-2025 school year requirement.